Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 Keep reading!
 You don’t want to miss anything.

 If you are flying into Santa Fe, be prepared for a smaller plane and quaint airport.
-The airport is small, easy, and not crowded – just how we like it!
+The airport is small, easy, and not crowded.
 Once you are at the airport, you can pick up your rental car.

 Like flying into Santa Fe, renting a car is easy.
-We usually book our plane tickets and car rental through expedia.com or cheaptickets.com at the same time to save on a bundle discount.
+We usually book our plane tickets and car rental through booking.com at the same time to save on a bundle deal.

 We always get a car with 4WD so we can adventure!